TheoZervos/Big-Ideas-Final-Project/README.md

 # Big-Ideas-Final-Project
 This is the final project for Pitt's Big Ideas in Computer Science for Theo Zervos, Kieran Duffy, and Michael Canavan.
-Group 20.
+This project was created to look at what neighborhood is the best neighborhood in Pittsburgh based on a metric created by our team.
+Our group decided out metric would be Health and Safety.
+This project aimed to find the best neighborhood in Pittsburgh based off of the Health and Safety of it's residents.

-#Group Name Needed
+#Group 20

 ## Emails
 * Theo Zervos : tnz3@pitt.edu